rubyworks/rubytest/README.md

 There is also a Rake plug-in that can be installed called `rubytest-rake`.
 Surf over to its [webpage](http://rubyworks.github.com/rubytest-rake) for details.
-A basic example in its case, add to one's Rakefile:
+A basic example in its case, add to ones Rakefile:

     require 'rubytest/rake'